advikarora/WebscrapingProject/README.md

 # WebscrapingProject
-Project to webscrape data off the carolina dining services website and find nutritional info (in progress).
-Will eventually add user input functionality.
+Project to webscrape data off the carolina dining services website.
+End goal is to be able to enter what you ate in a day and get nutritional info.